 Curewiki

 Curewiki partnered with Kitchen to define a brand for a new kind of clinical trial platform.
-Designed to connect patients directly with relevant studies, Curewiki shifts the model from research-led to patient-driven.
-The ambition was clear.
-Make clinical trials more accessible, more understandable, and more human.
+Designed to connect patients directly with relevant studies, Curewiki shifts the model from research-led to patient-driven, making clinical trials more accessible, more understandable, and more human.

 We translated this vision into a simple and recognizable identity.
 At the core sits a pill-shaped “C”, a universal gesture of care, treatment, and progress.
 Both symbolic and functional, it reflects Curewiki’s role as a bridge between patients and research.
 The design balances clarity and trust, speaking to both medical professionals and individuals navigating their own health journey.